In a swirling cloud of powdered sugar, jambalaya and fried okra, the boisterous bon temps of Bourbon Street have arrived in downtown Santa Rosa.

 Po-Boys: This NOLA classic is basically a sandwich on steroids.
 The bread, however, is the key, and Lippincott’s father-in-law happens to be Will Seppi, owner of Cousteaux bakery in Healdsburg.
 The two worked on a special recipe for the perfect soft inside and lightly crunchy outside that sets his po-boys apart from all others.
 Our favorite is the Surf & Turf, with fried shrimp, roast beef and “debris” gravy. $14 regular, $18 king-sized.

 Red Beans and Rice ($6, $10): Not for vegetarians, it’s made with ham hock and andouille sausage so it actually tastes good.

 Muffaletta ($14, $26 for a whole): This NOLA classic is a round loaf of focaccia stuffed with ham, salami, mortadella, provolone, mozzarella and olive tapenade.
 Olives are my kryptonite, but I actually ate a pretty darn big portion of this sandwich despite the tapenade.
 True connoisseurs, however, tell me this version is dead on.

 Seafood Platter ($20): Big enough for one hearty eater, or two hungry lighter eaters, it’s a fried food bonanza with shrimp, oysters, fries, catfish and hush puppies.

 Shrimp and Grits ($14): This is exactly what this Southern dish should be, full of butter, with Creole tomato sauce.

-Overall: A love letter to his hometown, This second Parish Cafe has already woven itself into the fabric of downtown Santa Rosa.
+Overall: A love letter to Rob Lippincott’s hometown of New Orleans, the second Parish Cafe has already woven itself into the fabric of downtown Santa Rosa.